NESCent/hip_hack_howto/manuscript.md

 * suggestions for how to move forward with research on hackathons
 * ideas, speculation, new hypotheses
 * other stuff?

+### unclassified stuff for "going further"

+#### hacking med example
+Generally, however, building sustainable products out of hackathons is very difficult.
+* Example: Hacking medicine hackathons (http://hackingmedicine.mit.edu/) are large events, specifically geared toward products that could become startups.
+The focus is on commercially viable products.
+While the raw number of products is impressive, the success % may not be higher than we have achieved.

+#### less preconception
+* The fewer products that are pre-conceived, the better they have tended to turn out
+  * Ex: R hackathon: very little source code was available before the event, all code open-source after event

+#### issue trackers and email lists vs. wikis
+wikis tend to get ignored or taken over by a few people editing them.  email lists keep everyone involved.  issue trackers with notification are more specific and customizable ways to keep everyone involved post-hackathon.  have we learned that using issue-trackers is better?

 ### What makes the NESCent model different?